Product

 How to choose a SaaS model for your business

-Choosing a SaaS model for your business can feel challenging, especially when there are many viable options.
-To make the process easier, here are a few tips to follow.
+Choosing a SaaS model for your business can be challenging, especially when many viable options exist.
+Here are a few tips to make the process easier.

 Understand what influences your bottom line

-You must have a full view of the factors that influence your bottom line, including your revenue and expenses.
+You must fully view the factors influencing your bottom line, including your revenue and expenses.
 This is especially important if you’re attempting to switch revenue models or use multiple models simultaneously.

-With a clear view of these factors, you’ll be able to forecast your future financial needs and choose a model that fits your business now and as it grows.
+With a clear view of these factors, you can forecast your future financial needs and choose a model that fits your business now and as it grows.

 How do you obtain that clear view?
-By implementing the right tools, such as a SaaS planning and forecasting platform.
+Implementing the right tools, such as a SaaS planning and forecasting platform.

 Know your target market

-The revenue model you choose should fit your target market’s needs and expectations.
-For example, the transactional model might be a great fit for a SaaS product built for single users.
-However, if your product is enterprise-level, the subscription model might be best.
+Your chosen revenue model should fit your target market’s needs and expectations.
+For example, the transactional model might fit a SaaS product built for single users.
+However, the subscription model might be best if your product is enterprise-level.

 Choose a model that scales with your costs